ONLYOFFICE/onlyoffice-mattermost/README.md

 You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.

-To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx) for Debian, Ubuntu, or derivatives.
+To install free Community version, useÂ [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or followÂ [these instructions](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx)Â for Debian, Ubuntu, or derivatives.

-To install Enterprise Edition, follow the instructions [here](https://helpcenter.onlyoffice.com/installation/docs-enterprise-index.aspx).
+To install Enterprise Edition, follow the instructionsÂ [here](https://helpcenter.onlyoffice.com/installation/docs-enterprise-index.aspx).

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).